panva/openid-client/docs/variables/customFetch.md

 • `const` **customFetch**: *typeof* `oauth.customFetch` = `oauth.customFetch`

+Overrides the Fetch API implementation used for outbound HTTP requests.

 When set on a [Configuration](../classes/Configuration.md), this replaces the use of global fetch.
 As a fetch replacement the arguments and expected return are the same as fetch.